FOR IMMEDIATE RELEASE

 Featuring the Jazz Passengers and students from New York City Schools: The Institute for Collaborative Education, Bronx Early College Academy and High School for Violin and Dance.

-March 18, 2019, New York: On Thursday and Friday, May 23 and 24, at 7:00 PM, the sounds and stories of the New York City subway will fill the Abrons Arts Center, 466 Grand Street (at Pitt Street), New York City, with STUCK ON SUBWAY MOON, a live multi- media musical performance that combines professional jazz musicians and filmmakers with original poetry and songs by high-school music students.
-Members of the celebrated downtown ensemble THE JAZZ PASSENGERS will be among the featured performers with public school students from the Institute for Collaborative Education in Manhattan, and the High School for Violin and Dance and the Bronx Early College Academy in the Bronx.
+March 18, 2019, New York: On Thursday, May 23 (open dress rehearsal) and Friday, May 24 (performance), at 7:00 PM, the sounds and stories of the New York City subway will fill the Abrons Arts Center, 466 Grand Street (at Pitt Street), New York City, with STUCK ON SUBWAY MOON, a live multi- media musical performance that combines professional jazz musicians and filmmakers with original poetry and songs by high-school music students.
+Members of the celebrated downtown ensemble THE JAZZ PASSENGERS will be among the featured performers with public school students from Bronx Early College Academy and the High School for Violin and Dance in the Bronx, and the Institute for Collaborative Education in Manhattan.
 The SUBWAY MOON project focuses on building community and connection through art.
 Seating is general admission and tickets are $10.00.
 Tickets are available at the door or at https://www.abronsartscenter.org/

 #StuckOnSubwayMoon presented by #JPMPInc will be performed at the Abrons Arts Center as part of the @Abrons Series Program. #StuckOnSubwayMoon is the story of 30 NYC teenagers and a few intractable musicians, stuck on a subway bridge with only their voices and imaginations to carry them through the moonlit night.
 The student cast has been writing poetry, composing music, reciting lyrics, creating video and rehearsing for #StuckOnSubwayMoon since November 2018.
 This innovative work originated when the students – using a shared google doc to contribute their poetry before meeting in person – shared their metaphorical visions of being captive on a subway car stalled on a bridge at night.
 After twelve weeks of rehearsals with the Subway Moon staff, professional musicians and poets, the students fleshed out the songs and scenes into a theatrical performance.
 The young people involved—especially those interested in careers in the arts—benefit from having a space to build creative skills as well as by working with professional musicians, poets, and filmmakers.
 For the May performances, music, and video images will rattle together–but this trip is more propulsive and will take us a greater distance than any rush hour D-train you are likely to take.